mcarson16/PyBer_Analysis/README.md

 - Software: Python 3.7.6, Anaconda Navigator, Jupyter Notebooks, Pandas, Matplotlib

 ## Overview of Analysis:
 - In the first analysis, a bubble chart models the relationship between supply of drivers, average fare, total number of rides per city, and city type (Urban, Suburban, or Rural).
-Additional illustration of these trends is modeled in box and whisker charts and pie charts below.
+  - Additional illustration of these trends is modeled in Figs 2 through 7 in the Resources folder.
-- In the second analysis, a layered line chart models trends over time for Total PyBer fares in Rural, Suburban, and Urban cities.
-The Total Fare is highly indicative of overall usage of the service.
+- In the second analysis, Total Rides, Total Drivers, Total Fares, Average Fare per Ride, and Average Fare per Driver are summarized by City Type.
+A layered line chart models trends over time for Total PyBer fares in Rural, Suburban, and Urban cities.

 ## Results:
 - https://github.com/mcarson16/PyBer_Analysis/blob/main/PyBer%20Analysis.zip